 L. Benjamin Rolsky received his PhD from Drew University in American Religious Studies.
-His work has appeared in a variety of popular and academic venues including Method and Theory in the Study of Religion and the Journal of the American Academy of Religion as well as The Christian Century, The Marginalia Review of Books, and the Religion and Culture Forum at the University of Chicago.
+His work has appeared in a variety of academic and popular venues including Method and Theory in the Study of Religion and the Journal of the American Academy of Religion as well as The Christian Century, The Los Angeles Review of Books, CNN Opinion, and the Religion and Culture Forum at the University of Chicago.
 His research and teaching interests include religion and politics, the study of popular culture, and critical theory.

-Rolsky is currently completing a manuscript entitled, I Love Liberty: The Spiritual Politics of Religious Liberalism, which is under contract with Columbia University Press.
+Rolsky’s first monograph, The Rise and Fall of the Religious Left: Politics, Television, and Popular Culture in the 1970s and Beyond, is forthcoming this Fall from Columbia University Press.
 Once complete, he plans to begin research on a second book project that examines the history of the New Christian Right across the 20th century.

 Some of What I've Achieved

 2016 Became a Father to the most beautiful little girl: Audrey.

 2014 Best Graduate Student Paper Prize, California Studies Association, Symposium on Religion in California, University of California, Berkeley

 2014 Edwards-Mercer Prize for Dissertation Research, Drew University

 2011 Goizueta Foundation Award for Academic Excellence, Hispanic Summer Program